Skip to main content

 Not a substrate of organic cation transporter (OCT)2; does not inhibit OCT2 at clinically relevant plasma concentrations.
 No effect of empagliflozin expected on concomitantly administered drugs that are substrates of this transporter.

 Does not inhibit UGT1A1, 1A3, 1A8, 1A9, or 2B7; no effect of empagliflozin expected on concomitantly administered drugs that are substrates of these UGT isoenzymes.
-Manufacturer states effect of UGT induction on empagliflozin exposure has not been studied.
+Effect of UGT induction on empagliflozin exposure not studied.

 Substrate of P-glycoprotein (P-gp); does not inhibit P-gp at therapeutic doses.
 Considered unlikely to cause interactions with drugs that are P-gp substrates based on in vitro studies.